BODY and PLACE

 The residency offers an opportunity for artists of all disciplines, including sculptors, and at all stages of their careers, including those who do not normally or regularly draw from the figure, to work under the guidance of skillful and passionate tutors in extraordinary surroundings.
 Open to artists nationally and internationally, and students enrolled in post-graduate study from MA level and above.

-Participating artists are selected by theCOLAB Director Claire Mander and a panel of experts in the field of drawing including Ketty Gottardo, Courtauld Institute of Art; Roger Malbert, writer and curator, author of books on contemporary drawing; Nina Wisnia, artist and Patron of the Arts; Luce Garrigues, London Art Week and Sarah Dwyer, artist and past residency participant.
+Participating artists (a minimum of 5 from the open call) will be selected by theCOLAB director Claire Mander and a panel of experts in the field of drawing including ; Sarah Dwyer, artist; Luce Garrigues, London Art Week; Ketty Gottardo, Courtauld Institute of Art; Roger Malbert, writer and curator; Chris Stephens, Director of the Holburne Museum and Holly Stevenson, artist.

-2024’s BODY and PLACE residency will be led by tutor Martin Morris.
+2025’s BODY and PLACE residency will be led by tutor Martin Morris featuring model Silvina Pierina.

 His practice and research focuses on drawing and pedagogy through drawing, exploring its utility as a way of developing creative insight within educational and creative industries.
 Core interests are the history and processes inherent in drawing and methods of using them to ignite creative insight in the individual and the group.